-White rose personifies the most honest of emotions such as innocence, purity and spiritual love.
-Here’s the symbolism and significance of white rose in lores, history and on different special occasions.
+White rose personifies the most honest of emotions such as innocence, purity, and spiritual love.
+Here’s the symbolism and significance of white rose in lores, history, and on different special occasions.

 The color of a flower has a deep connection with the occasion.
 And it’s as important to choose the right flower color as it is to choose the right flower.
 And when it comes to roses, white roses have an amazing grace that no other flower in the world possesses.
 Also known as bride’s flowers, white roses can make your loved one’s day even more special.
-Unlike rare roses found around the world, white rose is a common flower whose charming color and ethereal fragrance never seem to fade with the passing time.
+Unlike rare roses found around the world, the white rose is a common flower whose charming color and ethereal fragrance never seem to fade with the passing time.

 During the Roman era, the white roses were believed to be associated with Goddess Aphrodite.
 And they say, that the roses turned red with her blood trickling down on the petals when she pricked herself.

 According to Christian religion and beliefs, white roses have a connection with the famous saint Virgin Mary (mother of Jesus) who is also known as the Mystical Rose of Heaven.
-This emphasized that white rose is pure and joyous.
+This emphasized that the white rose is pure and joyous.

 The white roses were also significant to the War of the Roses that was fought during King Henry VII’s reign in the 15th century in England.
-The symbol of House of York (an English branch of the royal House of Plantagenet) was a white rose.
+The symbol of the House of York (an English branch of the royal House of Plantagenet) was a white rose.
 It was also used for promising secrecy.

-In the Victorian era, floriography or language of flowers was used as an elegant and subtle code for expressing feelings and emotions that people weren’t willing to vocalize.
+In the Victorian era, floriography or the language of flowers was used as an elegant and subtle code for expressing feelings and emotions that people weren’t willing to vocalize.
 Apart from roses, herbs, plants, and other flowers were included to convey and add subtle nuances to the message of innocence and purity.
 Moreover, talking amid white roses indicated a secret and confidential conversation.

 Marking a trend, the use of bridal white roses began when Queen Victoria walked down the aisle in 1840, carrying a bouquet of white flowers in hand at her wedding.

 In heraldry, the white rose figures are used as an expression of love and faith.
 In Nazi Germany, a non-violent, intellectual resistance opposition group of students and a professor stood against Hitler and used the name ‘die Weiße Rose’ or the white rose.
-This was a symbol of youth and pure intentions of the participants.
+This was a symbol of the youth and pure intentions of the participants.

-Whether it’s Rose day (7 Feb of every year), Valentine’s day or any other occasion, a white rose bouquet can be a perfect pick if you wish to make your loved one know that you’re always by their side and have their back regardless of the situation.
-You can also a give a white rose to your mentor, teacher, parents, and grandparents to acknowledge their strong support and faith in you.
+Whether it’s Rose day (7 Feb of every year), Valentine’s day, or any other occasion, a white rose bouquet can be a perfect pick if you wish to make your loved one know that you’re always by their side and have their back regardless of the situation.
+You can also give a white rose to your mentor, teacher, parents, and grandparents to acknowledge their strong support and faith in you.

 From Gaia to Kali; every goddess in mythologies have a prominent role to create or restore the balance in nature and the universe.